nielssorensen/OpenEmu-wiki/Beta-Test-Notes.md

 1. If you've run OpenEmu before, please remove folders in ~/Library/Application Support/OpenEmu and /Library/Application Support/OpenEmu as well as plists related to OpenEmu in ~/Library/Preferences.
 2. Copy the App to your Applications folder.
 3. Launch OpenEmu, and let the setup assistant run, optionally importing roms.
+Note that OpenEmu copies ROM files to its internal library folder in ~/Library/Application Support/OpenEmu/ by default.

 # Game Controllers